If you’re a coach, you probably got into this whole online business thing to help people — not to stress about payment disputes.

 And let’s be real: your services are mega-impactful.
 You’re in the business of changing lives, sis!

 But the truth is, no matter how talented of a coach you are, there will always be certain clients who don’t see eye-to-eye.

 It’s not the sexy part of running a business, and it sure isn’t glamorous, but that doesn’t mean it shouldn’t be discussed.

-If you’ve never experienced a refund or chargeback issue, well, lucky you, but trust us…you WILL at some point.
+If you’ve never experienced refunds, payment disputes, or chargeback issues, well, lucky you, but trust us…you will at some point.
 As your business grows and scales, it’s simply inevitable that at some point, someone will be dissatisfied with your services/products.

 They feel so uncomfortable and straight up *freakout out* by the idea of a client asking for a refund, they simply choose not to address it.

 You’ve got to remember: part of a business owner is getting comfortable with the uncomfortable.
 CEOs take responsibility for *every* part of their businesses, not just the fun parts!

 Rather than spinning in fear, dreading that first refund request, try to think of it this way: refund requests are simply a part of doing business.
 They are inevitable once you reach a certain level in your biz, and there’s no need to take them personally.

 When you’re able to remove the emotion out of refund requests, and instead focus on being prepared, you’ll be calm, cool and collected the next time payment disputes come up. 💁🏽

 Get Clear on Your Policies About Payment Disputes & Refunds